zubata88/mdgru/docs/how_to_use.rst

 a sample train+test, individual train, and individual test run are detailed in the following:

-First, the data have to be prepared and have to have a certain format:
+**First, the data have to be prepared and have to have a certain format.**
-Each sample should be contained in one folder, with the label and feature (e.g. different Sequences) files consistently named after a certain scheme.
+Each sample should be contained in one folder, with the label and feature (e.g. different sequences) files consistently named after a certain scheme.
 Furthermore, all the samples belonging to test, train and validation set should be located in respective folders.
-The following shows an example, where we have training, testing and validation folders train\_data, test\_data and val\_data respectively, containing each some samples.
-Each sample consists of two featurefiles (seq1.nii.gz and seq2.nii.gz) and one labelfile (lab.nii.gz), as shown in the following example:
+The following shows an example, where we have training, testing and validation folders train\_data, test\_data and val\_data respectively, containing each some samples. **Each sample consists of two featurefiles (seq1.nii.gz and seq2.nii.gz) and one labelfile (lab.nii.gz), as shown in the following example.**

 ::